MicrosoftDocs/azure-dev-docs/python/tutorial-vs-code-serverless-python-05.md

 ---
-title: "Tutorial: Deploy Azure Functions in Python with Visual Studio Code"
+title: "Tutorial: Deploy Azure Functions in Python with VS Code"
 description: Tutorial step 5, deploying Python function code to Azure and learning how to stream logs and sync settings between a local project and Azure. ms.topic: conceptual ms.date: 09/02/2019